telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-social-stats-page.md

         </span>
     </div>

-Each tile is its own `&lt;span&gt;`, each with a `social-tile-wrapper` class that is used to associate a click event in the JavaScript.
+Each tile is its own `<span>`, each with a `social-tile-wrapper` class that is used to associate a click event in the JavaScript.

 ###### Example